NATO leaders meet to reassure allies near Russia, Ukraine | Law-Order

 - Belgium

-U.S. President Joe Biden and his NATO counterparts will seek Friday to reassure member countries on the alliance's eastern flank that their security is guaranteed as Russia's large-scale invasion of Ukraine closes in on the capital Kyiv.
+US President Joe Biden and his NATO counterparts sought Friday to reassure member countries on the alliance's eastern flank that their security is guaranteed as Russia's large-scale invasion of Ukraine closes in on the capital, Kyiv.

-With Ukrainian President Volodymyr Zelenskyy appealing for help, NATO members ranging from Russia's neighbor Estonia in the north down around the west of conflict-hit Ukraine to Bulgaria on the Black Sea coast triggered urgent consultations about their security.
+With Ukrainian President Volodymyr Zelenskyy appealing for help, NATO members ranging from Russia's neighbor Estonia in the north down to Bulgaria on the Black Sea coast triggered urgent consultations about their security.
 Only Hungary refrained.

-The leaders, meeting via videoconference, plan to take stock of NATO's own military buildup.
-The world's biggest security organization previously had around 5,000 troops stationed in the Baltic countries – Estonia, Latvia and Lithuania – and Poland, but has significantly beefed up its defenses over the last three months.
+The leaders, meeting via videoconference, were taking stock of NATO's own military buildup.
+The world's biggest security organization previously had around 5,000 troops stationed in the Baltic countries — Estonia, Latvia and Lithuania — and Poland, but has significantly beefed up its defenses over the past three months.

+“Russia has shattered peace on the European continent.
+What we have warned against for months has come to pass despite all of our efforts to find a diplomatic solution,” NATO Secretary-General Jens Stoltenberg said as he opened the summit.

-"Make no mistake, we will defend every ally against any attack on every inch of NATO territory," NATO Secretary General Jens Stoltenberg, who will chair the summit, told reporters Thursday.
-"An attack on one ally will trigger a response from the whole alliance."
-Some of NATO's 30 member countries are supplying arms, ammunition and other equipment to Ukraine, but NATO as an organization isn't.
+“Moscow bears sole responsibility for the deliberate, cold-blooded and long-planned invasion,” he added.
+Ahead of the summit, Stoltenberg had vowed that the 30-nation military organisation would ''defend every ally against any attack on every inch of NATO territory.”
+Some of NATO's 30 member countries are supplying arms, ammunition and other equipment to Ukraine, but NATO as an organisation isn't.
 It won't launch any military action in support of Ukraine, which is a close partner but has no prospect of joining.

 The Baltic members, however, have said the West should “urgently provide Ukrainian people with weapons, ammunition and any other kind of military support to defend itself as well as economic, financial and political assistance and support, humanitarian aid.”
 NATO began beefing up its defenses in northeastern Europe after Russia annexed Ukraine's Crimean Peninsula in 2014.
 Recently, some members have also sent troops, aircraft and warships to the Black Sea region, near allies Bulgaria, Romania and Turkey.